spacecatpixel/lokidocs/docs/ServiceNodes/RunServiceNodeAsService.md

 `sudo systemctl enable lokid.service`

-Now, everything should be working.
+Now, everything should be working and your Loki daemon should start as a service on every reboot.
 We won't have a Loki daemon interactive screen but we can use RPC to communicate with the service.
 The following commands should let us know if everything went fine:

 - Test 1.
 Check lokid.service status: `systemctl status lokid.service`.
 The output should show you that lokid.service is loaded and active: